gagannagpal131/Pre-Post-Diff-Package-Updates-Linux/README.md

 **NOTE:-**<br />

 1.)
 Code is designed for Red Hat Linux.
 It can be optimised for other distributions of linux<br />
 2.)
-System details in the pre and post text files can be edited according to the user's requirements.
+System details in the pre and post text files can be edited according to the user's requirements.<br />
+3.)
+User needs to have sudo permission to execute these bash files.